mateusap1/royal/README.md

 deposited tokens to herself (instead of distributing it).
 Of course, the script validator should fail the transaction.

+This scenario will show us that the script is "guarding" the transaction and not allowing wrong distributions

 As in the first case, make sure the node is 100% synced and that it was restarted after the last scenario transaction submission.